Ojay97-hub/The-Winchester/README.md

 #### The Winchester stands to fulfill these goals by:

 - The website has a punchy and contrasting colour scheme that matches the shaun of the dead movie poster.
-- The website has a simple and well-structured page layout that is easy to navigate.
+- The website has a simple, one-page, well-structured layout that is easy to navigate.
 - Presents an obvious food and drink menu.
 - Presents a gallery for the food and drink menu.
+- Has background info. on chef.
 - Has an about section that provides more context with prominent references to shaun of the dead.
 - Has a whole section dedicated to contact, bookings, times, and location.
 - Offers a link to social media accounts and tripadvisor.